-3.2 The Act of 8 December 2017 relating to conscription and service in the Norwegian Armed Forces regulates the compulsory military service in Norway.
+3.2 The Act of 8 December 2016 relating to conscription and service in the Norwegian Armed Forces regulates the compulsory military service in Norway.
 According to this Act, all conscripts have to undergo a general medical and physical examination to establish whether they should be assigned to combatant or non-combatant service.

-Until July 2012, one could apply for civil service ("siviltjeneste") instead of military service.
-This alternative is now phased out and those who do not want to complete a regular military service have to apply for an exemption from military service on reasons of conscience according to the Act of 8 December 2017 relating to conscription and service in the Norwegian Armed Forces section 35.
+Until July 2012, one could apply for civil service ("siviltjeneste") as an alternative to military service.
+This alternative is no longer an option, and those who do not want to complete a regular military service must apply for an exemption from military service on reasons of conscience according to the Act of 8 December 2016 relating to conscription and service in the Norwegian Armed Forces section 35.

-3.3 Norway has an ombudsman system for protecting the rights of all Armed Forces personnel.
-The Ombudsman - known as the Parliamentary Ombudsman - deals with all appeals.
-In addition to the Ombudsman, there is one Ombudsman for the Armed Forces with whom soldiers and servicemen, regardless of ranks, may lodge their appeals.
-Decisions made by the Ombudsman for the Armed Forces are given as advice to the chain of command and is thus not legally binding.
+3.3 Norway has an ombudsman system protecting the rights of all Armed Forces personnel.
+The Parliamentary Ombud ("Sivilombudet") - gives an opinion in all complaints related to administrative law and processes.
+In addition to the Parlamentary Ombud, there is an Ombuds committee for the Armed Forces with whom soldiers and servicemen, regardless of ranks, may lodge their complaints regarding their rights of current and former personnel in the Armed Forces.
+Decisions made by the Ombuds committee for the Armed Forces are issued as advice to the chain of command and is thus not legally binding.
 In most cases however, such advice results in a change to the decision and establishes a precedence for future decisions.

-Norway has established an industrial tribunal where major union organizations may bring policy disputes connected to agreements between labour unions and the government.
-Disputes between the individual employee and the Armed Forces on employment matters must be brought before a civil court.
+Norway has established an industrial tribunal where major labour unions may bring policy disputes connected to agreements between the unions and the Government.
+Disputes between individual employees and the Armed Forces on matters of employment may be brought before a civil court.